Ready to Cut the Cord? 12 Cost-Saving Alternatives to Cable

 10. STANDALONE PREMIUM NETWORK SUBSCRIPTIONS

 In the past, if you wanted premium cable networks like HBO and Showtime, you’d have to include it to your cable subscription package at an additional cost.
 But the networks have gotten hip to the cord-cutting trend and now offer standalone subscriptions.
-HBO offers HBO Now for $14.99 a month, while Starz recently introduced a streaming service for $8.99 a month that is compatible with Apple TV, Android, Roku, and Chromecast.
+HBO offers HBO Now for $14.99 a month, while Starz has a streaming service for $8.99 a month that is compatible with Apple TV, Android, Roku, Chromecast, and Amazon Prime.
 Showtime offers streaming for $10.99 a month, or you can add Showtime to your Hulu Plus or Amazon Prime accounts for an extra $8.99.

 11. DIGITAL NEWS OUTLETS